ktoso/rx-wiki/What's-different-in-2.0.md

 TestObserver<Integer> tco = Completable.complete().test();
 ```

-The second convenince is that most `TestSubscriber`/`TestObserver` methods return the instance itself allowing chaining the various `assertX` methods.
+The second convenience is that most `TestSubscriber`/`TestObserver` methods return the instance itself allowing chaining the various `assertX` methods.
 The third convenience is that you can now fluently test your sources without the need to create or introduce `TestSubscriber`/`TestObserver` instance in your code:

 ```java
 Flowable.range(1, 5)